 - Take advantage of this final event to connect with faculty, administrators, and your peers.

-- Meet representatives of our centers and initiatives
+- Meet representatives of some of our centers, initiatives, and student organizations.

 Plan your visit with these helpful resources: